“The future is dark. But is this the darkness of the tomb – or the darkness of the womb?”

-Valarie Kaur describes revolutionary love as the call of our time, a radical, joyful practice that extends in three directions: to others, to our opponents, and to ourselves.
-It enjoins us to see no stranger but instead look at others and say: You are part of me I do not yet know.
-Starting from that place of wonder, the world begins to change—it is a practice that can transform a relationship, a community, a culture, even a country.
+How do we labor for the world we want when the labor feels endless?
+Valarie Kaur – renowned Sikh activist, filmmaker, and civil rights lawyer – declares that revolutionary love is the call of our time, a radical, joyful practice that extends in three directions: to others, to our opponents, and to ourselves.
+It enjoins us to see no stranger but instead look at others and say: You are a part of me I do not yet know.
+Starting from that place of wonder, the world begins to change: It is a practice that can transform a relationship, a community, a culture, even a nation.

-Kaur takes readers through her own riveting journey—as a brown girl growing up in California farmland finding her place in the world, as a young adult galvanized by the murders of Sikhs after 9/11, as a law student fighting injustices in American prisons and on Guantánamo Bay, and as a woman trying to heal from her own experiences with sexual assault and police violence.
+Kaur takes readers through her own riveting journey – as a brown girl growing up in California farmland finding her place in the world; as a young adult galvanized by the murders of Sikhs after 9/11; as a law student fighting injustices in American prisons and on Guantanamo Bay; as an activist working with communities recovering from xenophobic attacks; and as a woman trying to heal from her own experiences with sexual assault and police violence.
 Drawing from the wisdom of sages, scientists, and activists, Kaur reclaims love as an active, public, and revolutionary force that creates new possibilities for ourselves, our communities, and our world.
-See No Stranger helps us imagine new ways of being with each other—and with ourselves—so that together we can begin to build the world we want to see.

 ``This book is for anyone who has felt breathless.
 Your breathlessness is a sign of your bravery.
-It means you are awake.``
+It means you are awake to what is happening right now: The world is in transition.``

 Valarie Kaur’s inspirational book, SEE NO STRANGER, is rooted in radical honesty, vulnerability, and fierce commitment to building a world in which we all belong.
-Her powerful memoir offers a reliable moral compass guided by revolutionary love.
+Her powerful memoir offers a moral compass for our time.

 — Michelle Alexander, civil rights advocate and author of The New Jim Crow